Lella Vignelli: Early life and education

-Work
+Work and career

-Starting in the mid-1950s, Lella Vignelli's professional concentration was interior, furniture, and product design.
-She was also involved in the formation of the ADI (Associazione per il Disegno Industriale), an Italian professional design organization which was founded in 1956.
+In the mid-1950s, Lella Vignelli's professional concentration was interior, furniture, and product design.
+She was also involved in the formation of the Associazione per il Disegno Industriale (ADI), an Italian professional design organization.

 In 1959, she joined architecture firm Skidmore, Owings & Merrill in Chicago as a junior interior designer.
 The following year the Vignellis established the Massimo and Lella Vignelli Office of Design and Architecture in Milan.
 Lella specialized in interior architecture, furniture, exhibition, and product design.

 She was one of the founders of the corporate design consultancy Unimark International, along with Massimo, Bob Noorda, and Ralph Eckerstrom.
-At Unimark, Lella Vignelli served as the head of the interiors department in Milan beginning in 1965.
-Shortly thereafter, she became the executive interior designer of Unimak's New York office.
+At Unimark, Lella Vignelli served as the head of the interior design department in Milan beginning in 1965, and later in New York.

-Some of the Vignellis' notable designs from this period are their brand identity commissions for clients such as Knoll International, for which they led a comprehensive review of the company's visual presence starting in 1965; the graphic identity and logo of American Airlines, designed in 1967; as well the design of as a collection of melamine plastic stacking dinnerware for Articoli Plastici Elettrici in 1964 (later marketed in America by Heller).
-The Vignelli Stacking Dinnerware was still in production in 2023, nearly 60 years after it was first introduced.
+Some of the Vignellis' notable designs from this period are their brand identity commissions for clients such as Knoll International, for which they led a comprehensive review of the company's visual presence starting in 1965; the graphic identity and logo of American Airlines, designed in 1967; as well the design of as a collection of melamine plastic stacking dinnerware for Articoli Plastici Elettrici (later marketed in America by Heller).
+The design was awarded the Compasso d'Oro in 1964, and was still in production and sold as Vignelli Stacking Dinnerware in 2023, nearly 60 years after it was first introduced.